dhanushkorada/Titanic-Survival-Prediction/README.md

 - Scaled the features using `StandardScaler`.

 ## Model Selection
-- Implemented a K-Nearest Neighbors (KNN) classifier to predict survival outcomes.
+- Implemented a RBF Kernel SVM to predict survival outcomes.

 ## Results
 - Predictions were made on the test set, and results were saved to `prediction.csv`.